Everything Apple fans need to know about the new RM16,000 Vision Pro AR headset

 The curvature of the glass display blends seamlessly into the aluminum alloy chassis, which also features modular components to achieve an ideal fit.
 A padded textile cushion that surrounds the goggles, branded Light Shield, is available in a number of different sizes and shapes to further enhance comfort and immersion.

-And to keep the entire setup flush to a user’s face, a 3D knitted Head Band piece is included, which wraps around the back of the head for a secure hold.
+And to keep the entire setup flush to a user’s face, a 3D knitted Head Band piece is included, which wraps around the back of the head.

 To bring Apple’s vision of blended reality to life, the goggles are equipped with an extremely pixel-dense display system that features 23 million pixels, which the company points out is more than that of a 4K TV for each dedicated eye, condensed into micro OLED panels the size of ‘postage stamps’.